StackExchange/dnscontrol/docs/spf-optimizer.md

 The parameters are:

 * `label:` The label of the first TXT record.
 (Optional.
 Default: `"@"`)
-* `overflow:` If the optimizer needs to continue the SPF settings to additional DNS records, this determines the template for what the additional labels will be named.
-(Optional.
-Default: `"_spf%d"`)
+* `overflow:` If set, SPF strings longer than 255 chars will be split into multiple TXT records.
+The value of this setting determines the template for what the additional labels will be named.
+If not set, no splitting will occur and dnscontrol may generate TXT strings that are too long.
 * `raw:` The label of the unaltered SPF settings.
 (Optional.
 Default: `"_rawspf"`)
 * `parts:` The individual parts of the SPF settings.
 * `flatten:` Which includes should be inlined.
 For safety purposes the flattening is done on an opt-in basis.
 If `"*"` is listed, all includes will be flattened... this might create more problems than is solves due to length limitations.